qlhlduan/SPDE-DNS/README.md

 ## Usage

-1. Run `requirements.R` to install the required packages.
+1. Install dependencies by running requirements.R.
-2. Run `data_processing.R` to download and process the data.
+2. Execute data_processing.R to download and prepare the yield curve data.
-3. Run `model_fitting.R` to fit the models (this may take a long time).
+3. Fit the models by running model_fitting.R and model_fitting_joint.R (note: estimation may take considerable time depending on your system).
-4. Use the functions in `economic_value.R` to reproduce the economic value results.
+4. Generate predictions using prediction.R and evaluate model performance with crossval_metrics.R.
+5. Reproduce the economic value analysis by executing the functions in economic_value.R.

 ## Note